Embrace the Holidays!

 If you have an idea of what your plans are, take control!
 Your body works purely on the idea of calories in versus calories out, minus some other details for the most part.
 If you’re trying to lose weight, staying in a calorie deficit is essential.
-This means you are trying to intake less calories than the output of calories.
-To keep with this, eat nutrient dense, lower calorie foods before that Holiday party!
-Do not mistake this for over restricting and eating only crumbs.
+This means you are trying to intake fewer calories than the output of calories.
+To keep with this, eat nutrient-dense, lower-calorie foods before that Holiday party!
+Do not mistake this for over-restricting and eating only crumbs.
 Focus on hitting protein within your meals beforehand with some veggies and complex carbohydrates.
-Then, once you get to that event, control those high calorie delicious foods, whether it's drinks, desserts, or more.
-Allow yourself to eat slow, and limit yourself beforehand.
-You want those Christmas cookies, do it!
+Then, once you get to that event, control those high-calorie delicious foods, whether it's drinks, desserts, or more.
+Allow yourself to eat slowly, and limit yourself beforehand.
+If you want those Christmas cookies, do it!
 However, tell yourself beforehand, how many you want to eat and stick to it.
 We want to be able to achieve livable and flexible lives, so take control by thinking about your actions and not just saying, “screw it, I’ll eat all the appetizers!”
 Even if you’re trying to maintain your weight, apply these same concepts to keep yourself where you’re at!

 Holly Jolly Drinking

-With hydration and nutrient dense foods before your night out, also think about your upcoming drinks.
-Some lower calorie beverages to stick with include vodka/soda (approx. 96 calories), vodka/water (approx. 96 calories), vodka/diet coke (approx. 96 calories), jack/diet coke (approx. 126 calories), and hard seltzers such as White Claws and Truly's.
-The hard seltzers tend to be around 90-100 calories per can and lower carbohydrate.
-A tip for if you want to enjoy a craft beer or Christmas cocktail: allow yourself to have 1 and sip it slowly to make it last longer, then, switch over to a lower calorie option.
+With hydration and nutrient-dense foods before your night out, also think about your upcoming drinks.
+Some lower-calorie beverages to stick with include vodka/soda (approx. 96 calories), vodka/water (approx. 96 calories), vodka/diet coke (approx. 96 calories), jack/diet coke (approx. 126 calories), and hard seltzers such as White Claws and Truly's.
+The hard seltzers tend to be around 90-100 calories per can and lower carbohydrates.
+A tip for if you want to enjoy a craft beer or Christmas cocktail: allow yourself to have 1 and sip it slowly to make it last longer, then, switch over to a lower-calorie option.
 Order it for the gram pic then be done with it!

 It’s Beginning to Look a Lot Like… Success!